Skip to main content

 2.2 What could affect your credit score?

-• Your credit score is constantly changing.
-Many factors affect how financially attractive you are to lenders.
-So, if you want to manage your credit rating and score, learning what factors could affect it is a good place to start:
+Your credit score is constantly changing.
+Many factors affect how financially attractive you are.
+So, if you want to manage your credit score, learning what factors could affect it is a good place to start:

 • Maintaining at least your minimum repayments on any credit you take out will help to build up a positive credit history over time.
-If necessary, you may consider setting up a direct debit to ensure you do not miss a payment.
+Setting up a direct debit will ensure you do not miss a payment.

-• Steering clear of your credit limits will demonstrate to lenders that you’re not overly reliant on credit facilities.
+• Steering clear of your credit limits will demonstrate that you’re not overly reliant on credit facilities.

 • It is best practice from a fraud prevention perspective — and to minimise risk of becoming overindebted — to close any credit accounts you no longer use.
 If the account is particularly old, you may see an initial decline in your credit score due to the age of the oldest account dropping, but rest assured, this score factor will soon right itself when you continue to demonstrate positive repayment relationships with active accounts you still use.

-• If you receive a court judgment, paying it in full within one calendar month will mark the judgment as ‘Set Aside,’ and it will be removed entirely from your credit report.
-Otherwise, a judgment will be on credit report for six years from the date of order.
+• If you receive a court judgment, paying it in full within one calendar month will mark the judgment as ‘Set Aside,’ this means it will be removed entirely from your credit report.
+Otherwise, a judgment could remain on your credit report for six years from the date of order.

 • Bankruptcies and Insolvencies (BAI) will affect your credit score and lenders will view you as a higher risk — even once your BAI has been discharged or completed.
 BAI will be on your credit report for six years from the date of order and in some instances, where criteria of the BAI have not been met, even longer.

-• Making sure you’re on the Electoral Register is an easy way to boost your credit score as it is used to verify you are who you say you are and can be contacted at your address for any monies owed.
+• Making sure you’re on the electoral register is an easy way to boost your credit score as it is used to verify you are who you say you are and can be contacted at your address for any monies owed.
+Visit https://www.gov.uk/register-to-vote to register today.

 Return to top